woai3c/self-learning-english/docs/qa/interview.md

 ## How do you handle multiple tasks at the same time?

-I would confirm the priority and importance of each task with my leader, determine the minimum viable work and deliverable targets for each task, and then arrange my work based on the priority and importance of the tasks.
+Well, the first thing I do is check in with my team lead about priorities.
+I like to understand what's most urgent and important, figure out the minimum requirements for each task, and then plan my work accordingly.
+It's all about good organization and clear communication.

 <details>
 <summary>查看中文</summary>